The results of World Mayor 2008 will be announced on 14 October More

 What must be kept in mind in this context is that different frameworks involve respecting different dynamics when upgrading or adapting different variations.
 From one generation to the next, new decision-makers fail when they do not take that into account.

-A loose federated framework, such as that reflected in the US examples of Twin Cities Metro system (a seven county system) or the Portland Metro system (a three county system) has very different dynamics from a system that has regional government mechanisms of the French order.
-The integration level is higher.
+A loose federated framework, such as that reflected in the US examples of Twin Cities Metro system (a seven county system) or the Portland Metro system (a three county system) has very different dynamics from a system that has regional government mechanisms of the South East Asian order.
+The integration level is higher in the latter.

 Similarly, the Toronto Metro system (introduced in the 1950s) had very different dynamics from the one that Montreal is implementing now.
 In fact, what the Quebec Government has realised by transforming the Montreal Urban Community into the Montreal federated system, is that the different dynamics need to be respected when movement is from one level of integration to the next.
-As Quebec leaders illustrated by their new Montreal formula, which is a more integrated upgrade of the region’s adaptation of a Toronto-like framework (the Montreal Urban Community), the dynamics moved from a bottom-heavy system to the reverse.
+As Quebec leaders illustrated by their new Montreal formula, which is a more integrated upgrade of the region’s adaptation of a Toronto-like framework (the Montreal Urban Community), the dynamics moved from a bottom-heavy system to one with a different weighting formula.

 In this context, one should also keep in mind that if there are hybrids that are undertaken, one needs to be sensitive about issues of dynamics in that context as well.
 We are in an age where we are spoiled for choice, but, inherent in this also lie the hidden potential pitfalls that need to be appreciated for what they are, if one is to succeed in implementing an integrated federated framework for a local region.

 In general, as revealed by existing examples, the higher the level of integration the more dynamic are the productive results of using this methodology.
-Singapore, the example cited by Dutch scholars, and even more so, the state of West Bengal, have illustrated this in practice in vastly different environments.
-They illustrate by their performances that highly integrated systems deliver results uncommon in less integrated applications, or those lacking integration per se.
+China and the Stuttgart Region have illustrated this in practice in vastly different environments.
+They illustrate by their performances that those with higher integration levels deliver results uncommon in less integrated applications (without support), or those lacking integration per se.

 As noted in the material referenced below, today in the European and global marketplace, regions that open up to international dynamics have realised that it is city-regions that are facing each other as competitive entities, both within the nation and beyond its jurisdiction.
 In this environment, fragmentation inhibits the teamwork framework essential for delivering effective competitors in a high stakes enterprise that reflects changing environments.
+A fact, that in the more financially challenged era of the present time, makes the need more acute.
 In short, what is therefore required is an integrated regional network rather than a system that enables inter-jurisdictional competition that occurs all too often in systemic fragmentation sans adequate integration.

 The example of West Bengal, India